I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 He clicked, then opened the crew channel.
 “Engaging drive.”

 He lifted us vertically then tilted the nose up and engaged forwards thrust.
 Out the canopy and on the displays I saw Yamar moving past beneath us at steadily increasing speed, then falling behind us as Do’rex continued to tilt the nose up.
-I felt a slight moment of disorientation as the internal grav plates and inertial dampers kicked in, making it seem as if we were still stationary with the floor “down” even as the ship stood on its tail and accelerated towards orbit.
+I felt a slight moment of disorientation as we switched over to internal grav and the inertial dampers kicked in, making it seem as if we were still stationary with the floor “down” even as the ship stood on its tail and accelerated towards orbit.

 I watched until we were almost all the way across the small inland sea to the east of Yamar then pulled my own displays back up.
 I saw our projected course to orbit and, starting from there, started plotting a course to the designated Jump point; just over 100 planetary diameters ahead of Venad in its orbit.

 I flicked the course I had set to Do’rex and he waved a tentacle.
 “Thank you Derek… Captain.
 We should hit maneuver point in about 20 minutes.”
 He released his safety harness and stood up.
-“I’m going to grab a snack.
+“I’m going to get some food.
 Do you want anything?”

 I shrugged.
 “Just grab me a soda.
 I’ll get the Jump calculated then head back to see how the passengers are doing.”